 The visual analysis is an art of engaging in different observations through external features in some cases without the use of instruments.
 This would keep with a general estimate which can be used for different studies.
 Visual analysis can also be referred to visual inspection that is based on improving the visual literally and communication.
 It can be overwhelming task due to the complexity of the data that is involved.
 It also focusses on fields such as the information that is based on visualization and the visualization of the scientific subject using analytical reasoning which can be facilitated by using the interactive interface (Lane & Gast, 2014).
-Information visualization represents the data from the obstruct by reforcing the cognition from individuals.
+Information visualization represents the data from the obstruct by reinforcing the cognition from individuals.
 The data that is from the obstruct entails both the numerical type of data and the non-numeric type of data that would include the geographical information and texts (Kratochwill, 2015).

 Techniques of Visual Analysis